 Call triple zero (000) and ask for an ambulance or ask someone to take you to the nearest emergency department immediately if you experience any serious side effects after taking penicillin (such as anaphylaxis).

-Some people are allergic to penicillin.
-If you get skin rashes, hives or mild wheezing after taking this medicine you might have a penicillin allergy.
+If you get skin rashes, hives or mild wheezing after taking this medicine, you might have a penicillin allergy.

 If you have serious trouble breathing (heavy wheezing) or if your face start swelling, you might have penicillin anaphylaxis.